cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

 # Handling fatal errors

-The emulator is pretty stable, but you may encounter situations in which it crashes.
-This may be due to a bug in the emulator, or due to the way CloudpilotEmu interact with PalmOS for installing software, backing up databases, setting the hotsync name and similar tasks.

-If the emulator crashes CloudpilotEmu will stop immediately and show you a dialog that allows you to restart the emulator.
+The emulator is highly stable, but you may encounter situations in which it crashes.
+In this caseCloudpilotEmu will stop immediately and show you a dialog that allows you to restart the emulator.
 Upon restart CloudpilotEmu will not automatically resume your session but will instead start up with the session page.
 You can resume your session from there.